 The church accepts infants, children, and adults for Baptism.
 The pastor is happy to meet with you to answer your questions and, if you desire to be baptized, to prepare you for the rite.
 We understand the Sacrament of Baptism to mark an individual’s entrance into the Christian family that embraces all Christian denominations.
 We happily extend a special invitation to families of mixed faith backgrounds and traditions, especially families combining both Protestant and Catholic traditions.
 Believing strongly that there is, “One God, One Faith, One Baptism,” we conduct Baptisms with a beautiful, traditional rite that is recognized and accepted by the Catholic, Orthodox, and virtually all Protestant denominations.

-If you would like to arrange a Baptism at the Congregational Church of South Dartmouth, please complete the information form and bring it with you when you meet with the pastor.
+If you would like to arrange a Baptism at the Congregational Church of South Dartmouth, please contact Rev. Emily J. Kellar at email@example.com or the church office at firstname.lastname@example.org.